gotcha/Counterparty/README.md

 The reference implementation is `counterpartyd`, which is hosted at
 <https://github.com/CounterpartyXCP/counterpartyd>.

+This document describes exclusively the latest version of the Counterparty protocol.
+For historical protocol changes, see the counterpartyd CHANGELOG and earlier versions of this document.

 ## Transactions

-Every Counterparty message has the following identifying features:
+Counterparty messages have the following components:
-* One source address
-* One destination address
+* Source addresses
+* Destination addresses (optional)
-* A quantity of bitcoins sent from the source to the destination, if it exists.
+* A quantity of bitcoins sent from the sources to the destinations, if it exists.
-* A fee, in bitcoins, paid to the bitcoin miners who include the transaction in a block.
+* A fee, in bitcoins, paid to the Bitcoin miners who include the transaction in a block.
-* Up to 80 bytes of ‘data’, imbedded in specially constructed transaction outputs.
+* Some ‘data’, imbedded in specially constructed transaction outputs.

-Every Bitcoin transaction carrying a Counterparty transaction has the following possible outputs: a single destination output, zero or more data outputs, and optional change outputs.
-The first output before the first data output is the destination output.
-Change outputs (outputs after the last data output) have no importance to Counterparty.
-All data outputs must appear in direct succession.
+Every Bitcoin transaction carrying a Counterparty transaction has the following possible outputs: zero or more destination outputs, zero or more data outputs, and optional change outputs.
+All data outputs follow all destination outputs.
+Change outputs (outputs after the last data output) have no significance.

 For identification purposes, every Counterparty transaction’s ‘data’ field is prefixed by the string ‘CNTRPRTY’, encoded in UTF‐8.
-This string is long enough that transactions with outputs containing pseudo‐random data cannot be mistaken for containing valid Counterparty transaction data.
+This string is long enough that transactions with outputs containing pseudo‐random data cannot be mistaken for valid Counterparty transactions .
 In testing (i.e. using the TESTCOIN Counterparty network on any blockchain), this string is ‘XX’.

-Counterparty data may be stored in three different types of outputs, or in some mixtures of those formats.
-Multi‐signature data outputs are one‐of‐two outputs where the first public key is that of the sender, so that the value of the output is redeemable, and the second public key encodes the data, zero‐padded and prefixed with a length byte.
+Counterparty data may be stored in three different types of outputs, or in some combinations of those formats.
+All of the data is obfuscated by ARC4 encryption using the public key of the first sender as the encryption key.

+Multi‐signature data outputs are one‐of‐three outputs where the first public key is that of the sender, so that the value of the output is redeemable, and the second two public keys encode the data, zero‐padded and prefixed with a length byte.

-	`OP_RETURN` data output format
-	pay‐to‐pubkeyhash data output format
-		encryption
+The data may also be stored in `OP_RETURN` outputs or as fake pubkeyhashes.

-The existence of the destination output, and the significance of the size of the Bitcoin fee and the Bitcoins transacted, depend on the Counterparty message type, which is determined by the four bytes in the data field that immediately follow the identification prefix.
+The existence of the destination outputs, and the significance of the size of the Bitcoin fee and the Bitcoins transacted, depend on the Counterparty message type, which is determined by the four bytes in the data field that immediately follow the identification prefix.
 The rest of the data have a formatting specific to the message type, described in the source code.

-Every Counterparty transaction must, moreover, have a unique and unambiguous source address: all of the inputs to a Bitcoin transaction which contains a Counterparty transaction must be the same—the unique source of the funds in the Bitcoin transaction is the source of the Counterparty transaction within.

-The source and destination of a Counterparty transaction are Bitcoin addresses, and any Bitcoin address may receive any Counterparty asset (and send it, if it owns any).
+The sources and destinations of a Counterparty transaction are Bitcoin addresses, and may be either `OP_CHECKSIG` and `OP_CHECKMULTISIG` Bitcoin ScriptPubkeys.

 All messages are parsed in order, one at a time, ignoring block boundaries.

-Orders, bets, order matches and bet matches are expired at the end of blocks.
+Orders, bets, order matches, bet matches and rock‐paper‐scissor matches are expired at the end of blocks.

-* Currently only Pay‐to‐Pubkey‐Hash addresses are supported.

 ## Non‐Counterparty transactions